zhjwpku/paper-notes/src/distributedsystem/consensus/README.md

 [1] [Disk Paxos](../../assets/pdfs/disk-paxos.pdf) by Eli Gafni & Leslie Lamport, 2002<br>
 [2] [The ABCD’s of Paxos](../../assets/pdfs/paxos-abcd.pdf) by Butler W. Lampson, PODC 2001<br>
-[3] Paxos for System Builders: [An Overview](../../assets/pdfs/paxos-for-system-builders-an-overview.pdf) and [The Complete Specification](../../assets/pdfs/paxos_for_system_builders.pdf) by Yair Amir and Jonathan Kirsch, 2008
+[3] Paxos for System Builders: [An Overview](../../assets/pdfs/paxos-for-system-builders-an-overview.pdf) and [The Complete Specification](../../assets/pdfs/paxos_for_system_builders.pdf) by Yair Amir and Jonathan Kirsch, 2008<br>
+[4] [How to Build a Highly Available System Using Consensus](../../assets/pdfs/how-to-build-a-highly-available-system-using-consensus.pdf) by Butler W. Lampson, 1996

 #### References

 [1] [Can’t we all just agree?](https://blog.acolyer.org/2015/03/01/cant-we-all-just-agree/)